eea/eea.rancher.catalog/templates/garie/0/README.md

 ## Deploy

 If you are using NFS volumes, you will need to manually add the contents in them because they are not automaticaly copied from the image.
-For grafana container, you need to start it with a different entrypoint ( like 'sh' ) and copy the grafana.ini and provisioning directory.
+For grafana container, you need to start it with a different entrypoint ( like 'sh' with -it flags ) and copy the grafana.ini and provisioning directory.
 Otherwise the container will not start.
+You will also need to add rights to grafana to the configuration directory:

+      chown -R grafana:grafana /etc/grafana/

 ## Rancher LB